kherud/java-llama.cpp/README.md

 - Set the JVM option `-Djna.library.path="/path/to/library/"` (IDEs like IntelliJ make this easy)

 Deployment to Maven Central is coming soon.
 The installation will also be improved soon.

-## Todo-List

-- Grammar
-- Guidance
-- Caching
-- Improve error handling
-- Add synchronization
-- Separate Parameters into ModelParameters and InferenceParameters
-- Return nProp tokens with probability instead of only sampled one